AbdoWise-z/GigaChat-Cross-platform/README.md

 ### IDE

-This isn't really any mandatory IDE for flutter, in our case we used [Android Studio](https://developer.android.com/studio) to develop the app, but other ides like [VS Code](https://code.visualstudio.com/) can also be used
+There isn't really any mandatory IDE for flutter, in our case we used [Android Studio](https://developer.android.com/studio) to develop the app, but other ides like [VS Code](https://code.visualstudio.com/) can also be used

 ### Setting Up Server